datopian/flowershow/site/content/docs/blog-section-tutorial.md

 authors: [philippe-du-preez]
 ---

-If you're writing blogs, news, or articles on your site and you are familiar with Nextjs, then this is for you!
+If you're writing blogs, news, or articles on your site, then this is for you!
 By using [Flowershow](https://flowershow.app/) as a Next.js template, this is easier than ever!

 You probably would like to list all your posts in an elegant way somewhere on your website and display each of them a certain way, including displaying the authors.
 We are covering **all** of this in this tutorial.